- Cornell University (J.D., cum laude, 1983)

 - Selecting and Retaining Expert Witnesses: Picking All-Stars and Avoiding Busts

-- Representing the Family Owned Business Part One: Issues at Formation
+- Representing the Growing Family-Owned Business Part One: Issues at Formation

 - Forensic Accountants Role in Fiduciary Litigation Involving High Net Worth Clients, Private Company Investments, Trusts and Estates